OUTDOOR. OUTREACH. THINK OUTSIDE THE PEW!

 When you attend Drive-in Worship you may remain in your car, tuning your radio dial to our local broadcast on FM 93.3.
 Or (weather permitting) you may bring your camp chair or blanket out nearer to the Pavilion of Praise and enjoy worshiping the Lord under God's cathedral of the great blue sky.

-SUNDAY MORNINGS, MEMORIAL DAY THROUGH LABOR DAY
+SUNDAY EVENINGS, MEMORIAL DAY THROUGH LABOR DAY

 "When Jesus saw the crowds, he had compassion on them, because they were harassed and helpless, like sheep without a shepherd."
 Matthew 9:36